JesterCharles/Po2-guide-less-journey/README.md

 - Made it through Huntings Grounds in Act I obtaining all the information I could.
 Will continue to compile routes to discern patterns with further run throughs.
 - Added remainder for Act I, including final boss fight details.
 Updated SP1 to be for spirit gems and SU1 for support gems.
 Added TODOs for the next Act I round.
 - Included the image for the Mad Wolf Arena

+12/13/24
+- Tested a few additional Act I theories, will need to do more to confirm any pattern with spawns.
+Did manage to add a few missed details and knock out some of the todo items.